 Subscriptions ensure recurring revenue by recruiting high-value customers to pay a monthly fee toward fountain drinks, coffee, carwash, or any products, making these regular purchases as convenient as possible for your customer.
 When buying a monthly subscription in the app, customers can skip the line – quick and easy – the ultimate convenience.
 The team at Liquid Barcodes leads the industry with unparalleled customer service to assist retailers in the development and execution of flawless subscription programs.

 Liquid Barcodes is a leading global loyalty and digital marketing technology company specializing in the convenience and foodservice industries.
 The proprietary, cloud-based technology platform allows retailers to create and manage their digital marketing campaigns with a process called the “customer connection cycle’ to engage, promote and reward customers’ activities in real-time across digital and media channels.

-Liquid Barcodes loyalty platform is powering car wash programs for industry leaders across several global markets, by offering unique subscription, gamification, loyalty, and personalization capabilities.
+Liquid Barcodes loyalty platform is powering car wash programs for industry leaders across several global markets, by offering unique subscription, mobile payment, gamification, loyalty, and personalization capabilities.